-The trusty go-to Scots staple and national dish, haggis is comprised of sheep’s pluck (heart, liver and lungs), a mixture of oats, suet, and spices.
+The trusty Scots staple and national dish, haggis is comprised of sheep’s pluck (heart, liver and lungs), filled with a mixture of oats, suet and spices.
 Add a sprinkling of salt and mix it with stock to create a surprisingly delectable dish.
-Grossly underestimated and widely misconceived, haggis is a popular New Year’s Eve option and exudes a delightful nutty texture, which is complemented with a wholly savoury flavour.
-An adaptable dish, haggis is perfect for both informal and fancy gatherings.
+Grossly underestimated outside of the country, haggis is a popular New Year’s Eve dish as it is fundamentally Scottish.

-An endorphin-inducing dose of liquid gold, cock-a-leekie soup is Scottish to the core.
-Adding a specific amount of rice adds to the wonderful slight thick texture of this hearty soup, which is also filled to the gunnels with leeks and peppered chicken stock.
-Traditionalists may add some prunes to the recipe.
-Although filling, cock-a-leekie soup is the ideal party starter for those embarking on an old-school Hogmanay event.
+Cock-a-leekie soup is Scottish to the core.
+Leeks, peppered chicken stock, and a small amount of rice creates a thick, hearty soup that’s perfect for the cold winter evenings.
+Traditionalists may also add a handful of prunes to the recipe.
+A filling bowl of cock-a-leekie soup is the ideal party starter for those embarking on an old-school Hogmanay event.

-Tipsy laird is a trifle with a Scottish flair (the flair being impressive amounts of whisky or Drambuie)!
-A little softer than your average trifle, tipsy laird is bursting with booze, a delicious helping of custard, lots of fresh fruit and layers of fluffy whipped cream.
-Guaranteed to ignite a fire within, one bite of this decadent dessert results in never-ending fun.
+Tipsy laird is a trifle with a Scottish flair – the flair being impressive amounts of whisky or Drambuie.
+A little softer than an English trifle, tipsy laird brims with booze, a delicious helping of custard, lots of fresh fruit and layers of fluffy whipped cream.
+It’s a decadent dessert, that more than lives up to its name – not one for the designated drivers.

-Like all Scottish occasions or any average day for that matter, Hogmanay festivities are inundated with unfathomable amounts of whisky or uisge beatha ‘water of life’.
-Barrels of the stuff are consumed in abundance.
+Like all Scottish celebrations, Hogmanay festivities are accompanied by plenty of whisky, or uisge beatha (water of life).
 After all, what’s a party without a wee dram?
-The perfect tipple to contemplate the past year and embrace the new, it is best appreciated with a mere droplet of water.
-No more, no less.
-Amidst those in a whisky-induced stupor are others reaping the benefits of other fine tipples like countless Scottish gins.
+The perfect tipple to contemplate the past year and embrace the new, purists will argue it’s best appreciated mixed with a single droplet of water – no more, no less.

-Simple yet smouldering, cranachan, a traditional Scottish dessert is a sweet-toothed foodie’s Achilles heel.
-This delight is formed through a perfect union of whipped cream, toasted oatmeal soaked overnight, honey, raspberries and of course, the mandatory dose of whisky!
-Although typically served in a tall dessert glass, those with an affinity for tradition will bring all the necessary paraphernalia for guests to assemble their own as they please.
+Simple yet ever-popular, cranachan is one of the most traditional Scottish desserts, making it perfect for ringing in the New Year.
+This delight is formed through a perfect union of whipped cream, toasted oatmeal soaked overnight, honey, raspberries and, of course, the mandatory dose of whisky.
+Although typically served in a tall dessert glass, those with an affinity for tradition will bring all the ingredients out for guests to assemble their own as they please.